plantnet/malpolon/examples/README.md

-# Custom train examples
+# Getting started with examples
+The `benchmark/` directory contains experiments to train a model (or run predictions) on specific datasets (namely GeoLifeCLEF datasets).

-This directory contains dummy examples of custom training scripts that you can re-use to train a model on your own dataset.
+The `custom_train/` directory contains dummy examples of custom training scripts that you can re-use to train a model on your own dataset.

+The `inference/` directory contains expriments linking to existing trained models to run predictions on GeoLifeCLEF dataset or on your own.

 ## Architecture
 Each examples' main components and their interactions are illustrated in the following diagram: